Differentiable Tree Search Network: Conclusion

 \section{Conclusion}

-In this paper, we introduce \dts (DTS), a novel neural network architecture that conducts a fully differentiable online search in a latent state space.
-It features four learnable submodules that encode the input state into its latent state and conducts a best-first style search in the latent space using learnt reward, transition, and value functions.
-Critically, the transition and reward modules are jointly optimised with the search algorithm, resulting in a robust world model that is useful for the online search and a search algorithm that can account for the errors in the world model.
-Furthermore, we address the potential Q-function discontinuity by employing a stochastic tree expansion policy.
-We optimise the expected loss function using a REINFORCE-style objective function and proposed a telescoping sum trick to reduce the variance of the gradient for this expected loss.
-We evaluate DTS against well-known baselines on Procgen games and a navigation task in an offline reinforcement learning setting to assess their sample efficiency and generalisation capabilities.
-Our results show that DTS outperforms the baselines in both domains.
+In this paper, we introduce \dtsn (D-TSN), a novel neural network architecture that conducts a fully differentiable online search in a latent state space.
+It features four learnable submodules that encode the input state into its latent state and conducts a best-first style search in the latent space using learned reward, transition, and value functions.
+Critically, the transition and reward modules are jointly optimized with the search algorithm, resulting in a robust world model that is useful for the online search and a search algorithm that can account for the errors in the world model.
+Furthermore, we note that a naive incorporation of best-first search could lead to discontinuity of the loss in the parameter space and address this issue by employing a stochastic tree expansion policy.
+We optimize the expected loss function using a REINFORCE-style objective function and propose a telescoping sum trick to reduce the variance of the gradient for this expected loss.
+We evaluate D-TSN against well-known baselines on Procgen games and a navigation task in an offline reinforcement learning setting to assess their sample efficiency and generalization capabilities.
+Our results show that D-TSN outperforms the baselines in both domains.

-Nonetheless, the current implementation of DTS has some limitations.
-Primarily, its strength is currently limited to deterministic decision-making scenarios.
-To cater to a broader spectrum of decision-making problems, there's a need to revamp the transition model to manage stochastic world scenarios.
-Additionally, the computation graph in DTS can grow considerably as search trials increase, potentially decelerating training speed and exceeding the memory limits of standard GPUs.
-In future works, we will focus on refining DTS to facilitate deeper searches efficiently.
+Nonetheless, the strength of the current implementation of D-TSN is currently limited to deterministic decision-making problems with a discrete action space.
+To cater to a broader spectrum of decision-making problems, there is a need to revamp the transition model to manage stochastic world scenarios, which we aim to address in our future works.